10 Things to See and Do in Budapest As a Solo Traveler

 Hungarian House of Parliament - Budapest

 Located on the Pest side overlooking the Danube, the Hungarian Parliament building is one of the most impressive sites in all of Budapest.
 It’s a mix of Gothic Revival and Renaissance Revival architecture and stands big and proud in the heart of the city.
-If you plan to visit (and you should), make sure to buy tickets ahead of time.
+If you plan to visit (and you should), make sure to purchase tickets ahead of time.

 10. Visit the Shoes on the Danube Bank